-"Whoever denies sanity must prove "Whoever denies sanity must prove Whoever denies sanity must prove that insanity is present.
-The law as-sumes that all men are sane as it as-sumes all men innecent.
+Whoever denies sanity must prov-"Wheever decles sanity must prove that insanity is present.
+The law as-sumes that all men are same as it as-sumes all men innocent.
 The burden of proving a crime is on the prosecution, but the burden of overthrowing sanity is on the person claiming it.
 The de-fendant is entitled to the benefit of the doubt in this case.

-loubt in this case. doubt in this case.
-"The hypothetical questions answered by the experts assumed certain facts and the answer was only the opinion of the expert on those assumed acts.
+"The hypothetical questions answered by the expects assumed certain facts by the experts assumed certain facts and the answer was only the opinion of the expert on those assumed acts.
 You are not obligated, nor are you permitted to accept opinions as you would facts.
-In considering the testimony of medical experts you are to consider their experts.
+In considering the testimony of medical experts you are to consider their experience and knowledge, and you should consider the quality of the medical tes-timony and not its quantity.
+"The so-called irresistible impulse has

-experts you are to consider their experience and knowledge, and you should consider the quality of the medical tes-imeny and not its quantity.
-"The so-called irresistible impulse has timony and not its quantity.
-"The so-called irresistible impulse has no place in the law and is not an ex-cuse, nor is every person of a disor-dered mind.
-While the burden of proof of insaulty is on the defendant, he also is entitled to every reasonable doubt on the subject.
-If the defendant knew the nature of the quality of his act, or knew the act was wrong, then he com-mitted a crime.
-All men differ mental-ly and physically and this makes it im-possible, as I said before, for the court to lay down a fixed rule as showing de-liberation and premeditation.
-"As to the distinction between reason-able doubt and a possible doubt, you were thoroughly examined when you were about to become jurors.
-The law does not require that the prosecution shall go beyond a reasonable doubt.
-A Re-cerder Smithe once charged a jury, the defendant is entitled to have his guilt established by competent evidence and beyond every doubt.
-It need not be es-tablished beyond all doubt, for that is an impossibility.
+Unnory and not its quantity.
+"The so-called irresistible impulse has no blace in the law and is not an excuse, nor is every person of a disordered mind.
+While the burden of proof of insanity is on the defendant, he also is cutitled to every reasonable doubt on the subject.
+If the defendant knew the nature or the quality of his act, or knew the act was wrong, then he committed a crime.
+All men differ mentally and physically and this makes it impossible, as I said before, for the court to lay down a fixed rule as showing deliberation and premeditation.
+"As to the distinction between reasonable doubt to become jurors.
+The law does not require that the prosecution shall efface every possible doubt.
+A Recorder Smithe once charged a jury, the defendant is entitled to have his guilt established by competent evidence and beyond all doubt.
+The defendant is antitled to have his guilt established by competent evidence and beyond all doubt.
+The defendant is entitled to have his guilt beyond all doubt.
 Nothing in this world is beyond all doubt.
-The defendant is entitled to every reasonable doubt and that is all. entitled to every reasonable doubt and that is all.
-"A reasonable doubt is such as might
+The defendant is all.